tenable/audit_scripts/offline_to_sc/README.md

 ### Process

 - In Tenable.sc, create a policy to accept the offline scan results.
 The policy should be a Policy Compliance Template, with the same audit added to the policy.
-Run a scan with this policy against the single IP address, which will produce no compliance results, but is setting it up to accept the offline compliance results.
+Run a scan with this policy against the single IP address, which will produce no compliance results, but may have vulnerabilty or detection results.
+This scan is setting up Tenable.sc to accept the offline compliance results.
 Download the scan results to use as a template .nessus file.
 - In Tenable.io or Nessus, run an offline compliance scan and export a .nessus of the results to use as a source.
 Like the template .nessus, this scan will contain only a single result set to bind to the single asset from the template.
 - Run the command line python tool to create a new .nessus file for import.
     - `./offline_to_sc.py results_from_sc.nessus offline_results.nessus`